 SPECIAL LIBRARIES Special libraries comprise government, association, health, law, corporate, consulting firm, ICT, engineering, religious, science and technology, art, museum, agriculture, media and other libraries that serve departments, institutions, not-for-profits, charities and businesses.
 It is hard to pin down an exact number for these libraries; best estimates are from 2,200 to 2,400, depending on which types of library and information services are included (the definition can cover everything from volunteer-run historical society collections to libraries in large teaching hospitals).
 It is impossible to put a figure on the amount spent on specialist resources, but government, health, law and corporate libraries have to purchase high value items for their clients.
 BOOK BUYERS AND BOOK BORROWERS Australian libraries are a marketing and promotional vehicle for creators and publishers, connecting readers and writers.
 According to an American study, 20% of library users bought a book after they had borrowed it, and 47% bought a book by the same author after they'd borrowed one of their books from the library.
 The average library patron in the US was found to buy nine books a year.
-A 2013 survey of Libraries ACT members found that 63% of library users in Canberra who had borrowed a book in the previous two years had gone on to buy another book that was related to it.
+A survey of Libraries ACT members found that 63% of library users in Canberra who had borrowed a book in the previous two years had gone on to buy another book that was related to it.
 HOW LIBRARIES CREATE NEW AUDIENCES Every day Australian libraries encourage people to read and enjoy books, reading and literature.
 Australian libraries help create new audiences, through early literacy, family literacy and adult literacy programs.
-They also help people discover and rediscover the joy of reading, through campaigns such as the National Year of Reading 2012, the Summer Reading Club, The Reading Hour, through book clubs, Premiers' reading challenges and other community activities.
-HOW LIBRARIES PROVIDE INCOME DIRECT TO WRITERS Australian libraries contribute to income generation for authors and publishers in many ways.
-Visits to public libraries and school libraries are a good source of fee income for authors and illustrators, provide direct sales (books are available for attendees to purchase, often with the local bookseller as intermediary) and promote future sales through increased awareness of an author and their work.
+They also help people discover and rediscover the joy of reading, through campaigns such as Australia Reads and the Australian Reading Hour, through book clubs, Premiers' reading challenges and other community activities. ${\it 7} \quad {\it http://idpf.org/sites/idpf.org/files/digital-book-conference/presentations/db2012/DB2012_lan_Singer.pdf}$ HOW LIBRARIES PROVIDE INCOME DIRECT TO WRITERS Australian libraries contribute to income generation for authors and publishers in many ways.
+Library visits - and online author talks in 2020 - have been a source of fee income for authors and illustrators, provide direct sales (books are available for attendees to purchase, often with the local bookseller as intermediary) and promote future sales through increased awareness of an author and their work.
 The Public Lending Right and Education Lending Right generate revenue for authors long after the retail life span of their books has ended.
 HOW LIBRARIES SUPPORT THE MAKING OF BOOKS Australian libraries support the creative and research process, with writers and illustrators using library collections as the source for their stories, information and drawings.
 This can be on an informal basis, as academic research, or as part of a writing fellowship.
 HOW LIBRARIES SUPPORT THE PRESERVATION AND DISCOVERABILITY OF BOOKS Australian libraries preserve the published output of Australia's authors and publishers so this work can be accessible to, inspire and delight future generations.
 Libraries ensure that the published output of Australia's authors and publishers is catalogued and is discoverable for Australians and the world.
 IN SUMMARY We estimate the overall contribution of Australian libraries to the book industry to be close to \$500 million per annum in direct purchases, marketing support and promotion.
 For more information, contact: